karmab/kcli/README.md

 ## Using plans

-you can also define plan files in yaml with a list of networks and vms to deploy ( look at the sample) and deploy it with kcli plan
+you can also define plan files in yaml with a list of vms, disks, and networks and vms to deploy ( look at the sample) and deploy it with kcli plan
-Networks should be listed first.
 For instance, to define a network named mynet

 ```
 mynet: